MeenakshiPathiyil/AWS-CloudTrail-Log-Analysis/README.md

-# CloudTrail Log Analysis
+# AWS CloudTrail Log Analysis
 ## Overview
-The CloudTrail Log Analysis program is designed to take a JSON file containing CloudTrail logs as input and convert it into a pandas DataFrame.
+The AWS CloudTrail Log Analysis program is designed to take a JSON file containing AWS CloudTrail logs as input and convert it into a pandas DataFrame.
 This allows users to perform further analysis on the CloudTrail logs using the powerful data manipulation and analysis capabilities provided by pandas.

 ## Requirements
 * Python 3.7